 5. How to Fix Braking Nose-Dive Issues

-If your car dips forward when braking, it usually transpires because the shocks or struts are worn, the rest of the springs are weak, or the brake balance is uneven.
-To fix it, first check the front struts or shocks and replace them if they are worn out.
+You sink in the water when you release the brakes on the car.
+This usually occurs when the shocks or struts are worn out, the rest of the springs are weak, or any imbalance in the brakes.
+To maintain it, in the first place, study the front struts or shocks and replace them if they are in a bad condition.

 6. Fixes for Clunking or Knocking Noises

-If your car makes clunking or knocking noises over bumps or while turning, it usually happens because the shocks or struts are worn, the control arm bushings are damaged, or the sway bar links are loose.
-To fix it, first check and release the worn shocks or struts and replace them.
-Next, inspect the control arm bushings; check for any damaged ones, and install new ones.
+When your car clips or bangs over the humps or when turning, it is normally because the shocks or the struts are beginning to wear, or the bushings in the control arm are worn out, or the sway bar links are worn out.
+To replace it, first check it and release the broken shocks or struts, and afterwards replace it.
+The second phase is to check on the control arm bushings; check on those that have deteriorated and change them.

-Finally, check the sway bar links or ball joints, release any loose or worn parts, and replace them.
-Observing this order stops the noises, restores smooth suspension, and drives your car safely.
+Lastly, look at the sway bar links or ball joints, looseness and wear, and remove and replace.
+Noting this order stops the noises, renews well-suspended motion, and drives your car safely.

 How much does it cost to repair my car’s suspension?